 If the last (or only) <cv_svars> variable is an array, you may also add (after another comma) a numeric variable <ncol_nvar>.
 This variable receives the total number of columns in the cursor.
 Note that this is not necessarily the same as the size of the array.

-SQL.NEXT done, cursor, cv[]$, nCols % report number of columns available
+SQL.NEXT done, cursor, cv$[], nCols % report number of columns available

 The full specification for this command, including the optional array and column count, is as follows: